Authentic Spanish Paella Recipes: Unstirred Delight!

 By Edu Valor / Author - Spanish Chef

 Note the word "unstirred" in the title!
-Authentic Spanish paella recipes are made this way.
-Once you add the water (or broth) and rice, there's no stirring until it's done.
+Authentic Spanish paella recipes are based on this cooking principle.
+Once you add the water (or broth) and rice, you don’t stir until it’s fully cooked.

-Ingredients like peppers or langoustines can be placed on top, but the rice stays untouched.
-That’s how this revered Spanish dish is traditionally prepared.
+Ingredients like peppers or langoustines can be arranged on top, but the rice remains untouched.
+This is the traditional method of preparing the revered dish.

-The taste and texture are even better when cooked over a gas or wood burner.
-The latter gives it a smoky flavor, which I just love for that rustic taste.
+The taste is even better when cooked over a wood burner.
+It adds a smoky flavor, which I absolutely love for that rustic touch.

-The crusty socarrat from the unstirred rice adds extra flavor and texture.
-Some chefs describe it as umami, similar to anything savory.
+On top of that, the crusty socarrat brings extra flavor and texture.
+Some chefs describe it as umami.

-Authentic Spanish paella Valenciana in a panThe tasty, authentic paella Valenciana in a paellera.
+Authentic paella Valenciana in a paella pan.The tasty, authentic paella Valenciana in a paellera.
 Easier to make than it looks!

 You don't have to let the weather ruin your paella cooking.
 Electric pans make it easier, and you can still get that delicious socarrat.